awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

 1. \(Optional\) Create additional container groups\.
 Each container product can have up to 4 container groups, one for each fulfilment option\.

 You've now created your container product\.
 When you first create a container product it is not automatically published\.
 AWS Marketplace publishes your product once you have submitted the completed product load form with your product metadata and your container images have been successfully scanned\.
-For more information, see [Publishing Container Products](#container-product-publishing)\.
+For more information, see [Publishing container products](#container-product-publishing)\.

 Next, you'll need to perform two different processes, downloading and filling out the product load form, and integrate and test metering into your software\.
 These two steps can be done in any order, or in parallel\.

-## Downloading and Filling Out the Product Load Form for Container Products<a name="container-product-load-form"></a>
+## Downloading and filling out the product load form for container products<a name="container-product-load-form"></a>

 The following procedure outlines what to do with the product load form\.